Overview for Ultimate Crete Explorer

 Day 6: Chora Sfakion to Loutro

 From Chora Sfakion you climb through the Ilinga Gorge to the authentic village of Anopolis.
-Here you meet locals in the kafeneion and you may try one of those excellent Sfakiana pittas yourself: a sort of pancake with cream cheese and honey.
+Here you meet locals in the kafenion and you may try one of those excellent Sfakiana pittas yourself: a sort of pancake with cream cheese and honey.
 This will give you energy for the rest of the walk.
 You will descend along a terrific path to the village of Loutro, hidden in a tiny, perfectly round, bay.
 Loutro is only accessible by ferry or walking and there are no cars.
-Throughout the walk you will have splendid views of the sea and Loutro.
+Throughout the walk, you will have splendid views of the sea and Loutro.
 You spend the last two nights of this tour in Loutro.

 - Walking for the day: 10 km, approx. 4-5 hrs, ↑600m ↓670m

-- Accommodation: Protopapas Rooms
+- Accommodation: Kyma Hotel

 Day 7: Aradhena Gorge

 Via a steep zig-zag path you climb up to the village Anopolis.
 From here you walk further onto Ancient Aradhena, located on the edge of the impressive Aradhena Gorge.
 A spectacular path takes you down into the Aradhena Gorge which you follow until you reach the coast.
-During the last part of today’s walk you will follow a path along the coast back to Loutro.
+During the last part of today’s walk, you will follow a path along the coast back to Loutro.

 - Walking for the day: 16 km, approx. 6-7 hrs, ↑840m ↓840m

-- Accommodation: Protopapas Rooms
+- Accommodation: Kyma Hotel

 Day 8: Rest Day / Paleochora